jasongoodwin/topics/README.md

 An alternative design would use streams w/ the Tokio codec which I think is a good idea now.
 See: https://docs.rs/tokio/0.1.22/tokio/codec/index.html

-Each connection feeds messages to a single thread to maintain ordering.
+Each connection feeds messages to a single thread to ensure correct ordering.
-There is a lock-free core task loop that will read requests and reply with updates to listener tasks.
+There is a lock-free core task loop that will read requests and reply with updates to listeners.
 This is done in a non-blocking fashion to require a small resource footprint while maintaining some asynchrony at the expense of needing the Tokio runtime in the project.
 These trade-offs are well considered and I feel this is a good seed project for most any related use case.
 It could be sharded and scaled to improve resource utilization depending on the use cases.
 It'll be very, very fast tho so only extreme applications would need to. consider moving in that direction.

-At the core, there are three areas of interest:
+At the core, there are some areas of interest:
 - At the core, a single thread will process all activity to channels.
-- The receiver loop will receive a connection and use mpsc for asynchronous communication
+- The receiver loop will receive a connection and use mpsc for asynchronous communication.

 The thread will send requests over mpsc to topics where messages can be serially processed by each topic.
 The topics will asynchronously return updates on any change to the main server thread, where the messages are dispatched async back to any connections listening.
-Each topic is guarded by an RW lock

 ## Outstanding Issues/Optimizations
 There are a couple areas that I can see need some addressing: